silnrsi/pysilfont/docs/scripts.md

 ```

 Note that only fontinfo.plist and lib.plist files are updated, so fonts are not normalized and Pysilfont's backup mechanism for fonts is not used.

+-n (--new) appends \_new to ufo and file names for testing purposes

 ---